MaynardMiner/MM.Hash/README.md

 This is an example of how to remote install/update miner.
 It is the fastest way to get going.
 Simply enter tar.gz file name from latest release.
 Then insert link for tar.gz.
 Lastly, your setup arguments go in the last box, labeled extra config <a href="https://github.com/MaynardMiner/MM.Hash/wiki/Arguments-(Miner-Configuration)">arguments</a>.
 After that, you are are good to go!
 See wiki on proper argument use.
 Here is a photo of setup:

 ![alt text](https://raw.githubusercontent.com/MaynardMiner/MM.Hash/master/Build/Data/Setup.png)

+**Known Issues**

+-T-Rex miner API does not work in Unix.
+In order to attain hashrates, MM.Hash must read data from logs.
+This creates a small latency between MM.Hash and T-Rex.
+It cannot be avoided.
+Please contact developer and inform him you wish a working API version for Unix.

+-Autofan: HiveOS considers MM.Hash as a single miner.
+Therefor when MM.Hash switches to another miner, HiveOS may occasionally take a min. to switch to the API of the new miner in question.
+Occasionally this causes the error due to the fact that HiveOS didn't realize the miner switched.
+It a latency issues between HiveOS and MM.Hash.
+It cannot be corrected.

 DONATION ADDRESS: BTC 1DRxiWx6yuZfN9hrEJa3BDXWVJ9yyJU36i